cupakromer/cupakromer.github.com/source/_posts/2013-05-19-the-bang-is-for-surprise.markdown

 before { create_users }
 ```

 Now the `before` looks better; it's explicit what is happening.
-However, you've
+However, the
-just added one level of indirection Also, the new `create_users` method looks
+new `create_users` method looks just like our old `before`.
+So this really just
-just like our old `before`.
-The main advantage here is if we need to change the
+added one level of indirection.
+The main advantage here is if we need to
-behavior we can just write a new `create_users` method in an inner context.
-We
+change the behavior we can just write a new `create_users` method in an inner
-could also use barewords by making our variables into methods:
+context.
+We could also use barewords by making our variables into methods:

 ```ruby
 def bob